 Windows Operating Systems

-The campus is transitioning from Windows 10 to Windows 11.
+The campus uses Windows 11.

-Windows 11/PC Compatibility project
+Windows 11/PC Compatibility project recap

 Spring 2023 - fall 2025